halide/Halide/README_python.md

 features are missing and/or different for Python Generators.
 Among the differences are:

+-   In C++, you can create a Generator, then call `set_generatorparam_value()` to alter the values of GeneratorParams.
+In Python, there is no public method to alter a GeneratorParam after the Generator is created; instead, you must pass a dict of GeneratorParam values to the constructor, after which the values are immutable for that Generator instance.
 -   Array Inputs/Outputs: in our experience, they are pretty rarely used, it complicates the implementation in nontrivial ways, and the majority of use cases for them can all be reasonably supported by dynamically adding inputs